SentometricsResearch/sentometrics/docs/INDEX.md

   <img src="https://raw.githubusercontent.com/ArdiaD/Sentometrics/master/docs/plots/attr.png">
 </p>

-As can be seen from the plots, some components are more important than others at specific forecasting dates.
+As can be seen from the plots, some components are more important than others at specific prediction dates.
 Document-level attribution, not plotted, can be inspected to determine whether there are documents that seem more meaningful than others.
 An attribution analysis can give you quick insights into what is steering forecasts, which can then be used as a basis for an analysis into why.

 The second post-analysis function allows to compare several models and construct what is called a _model confidence set_ with the best models remaining.
 For this, we deploy the **`MCS`** package and make available the simple wrapper function `perform_MCS()`.
 If you want to compare different sentiment-based models or compare the performance of several sentiment-based models with a selection of key benchmark models, this is the function you should use.